meteor/meteor/content/routing.md

 });
 ```

-You will also want to show some kind of status while the method is working so that the user knows there is something going on between them clicking the button and the redirect happening (and show the error some kind of message if the error is there too).
+You will also want to show some kind of status while the method is working so that the user knows there is something going on between them clicking the button and the redirect happening (and show the error some kind of message if the method is returning an error too).

 <h2 id="advanced">Advanced Routing</h2>